-If the Metrics Engine does not start, then there are a number of potential causes.
+If the server does not start, then there are a number of potential causes.

-The Server or Other Administrative Tool Is Already Running - Only a single instance of the Metrics Engine can run at any time from the same installation root.
+The Server or Other Administrative Tool Is Already Running - Only a single instance of the server can run at any time from the same installation root.
 Other administrative operations can prevent the server from being started.
 In such cases, the attempt to start the server should fail with a message like:

-''' The Metrics Engine could not acquire an exclusive lock on file /ds/UnboundID-Metrics-Engine/locks/server.lock: The exclusive lock requested for file /ds/UnboundID-Metrics-Engine/locks/ server.lock was not granted, which indicates that another process already holds a shared or exclusive lock on that file.
+''' The <server> could not acquire an exclusive lock on file /ds/UnboundID-<server>/locks/server.lock: The exclusive lock requested for file /ds/UnboundID-<server>/locks/ server.lock was not granted, which indicates that another process already holds a shared or exclusive lock on that file.
 This generally means that another instance of this server is already running. '''

-If the Metrics Engine is not running (and is not in the process of starting up or shutting down), and there are no other tools running that could prevent the server from being started, it is possible that a previously-held lock was not properly released.
+If the server is not running (and is not in the process of starting up or shutting down), and there are no other tools running that could prevent the server from being started, it is possible that a previously-held lock was not properly released.
 Try removing all of the files in the locks directory before attempting to start the server.

-There Is Not Enough Memory Available - When the Metrics Engine is started, the JVM attempts to allocate all memory that it has been configured to use.
-If there is not enough free memory available on the system, then the Metrics Engine generates an error message indicating that the server could not be started.
+There Is Not Enough Memory Available - When the server is started, the JVM attempts to allocate all memory that it has been configured to use.
+If there is not enough free memory available on the system, the server generates an error message indicating that it could not be started.